Zypperman/xiandan/Javascript and Typescript/Language quirks (Python2JsTs).md

     - property of non-hoistable variables, is that if you try to access it before its declared, it returns ReferenceError.
     - cheem word just to make it sound cool.
 - also note, you cant use let and declare a variablename that already exists.
+- These keywords are also only used once at declaration, you don't need to reassign them.

 ### scoping